 Fund financial statements are presented on a modified accrual basis of accounting with a current financial resource measurement focus.
-This measurement focus concentrates on the fund's resources available for expenditure currently or in the near future.
+This measurement focus concentrates on the fund's resources available for spending currently or in the near future.
 Only transactions and events affecting the fund's current financial resources during the period are reported.
-Similar to the connection between an economic resource focus and full accrual accounting, a current financial resources measurement focus is inseparable from a modified accrual basis of accounting.
+Similar to the connection between an economic resource focus and full accrual accounting, a current financial resource measurement focus is inseparable from a modified accrual basis of accounting.
 Under modified accrual accounting, revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the District considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.

-All revenues for the District are considered general revenues, as they consist of tax revenues and investment income.
-Operating expenses are defined as those expenses directly related to providing law enforcement services.
+The District's general revenues consist of tax revenues and investment income.
+Operating expenses are defined as those expenses directly related to providing road maintenance services.